Karaoke @ the Gallery

 Do you enjoy writing but are wondering how to take your work to the next level?
 Would you benefit from informed feedback in a collegial, supportive workshop?
 Whether your interest is in memoir, personal essays, or fiction, published author Irene Sherlock has designed a program to help advance your writing.
 Each participant will leave with new insights into how to better craft and convey the meaning of their message.

-Throughout the course of each session, participants will analyze both poems and prose, examining ways in which different writing styles share common traits of storytelling.
+At each session, participants will analyze poetry or prose, examining ways in which different writing styles share common traits of storytelling.
 Bring one page of poetry or prose to workshop.
 This setting allows for ideas to flourish and for each member to benefit from a professional workshop experience.

 Here’s what two former group members have to say about these workshops: